King Charles Urged to Step Away From Duties

 His quick return to duties indicates an improvement in his overall health, according to royal watchers.
 “He’s always been driven and he’s strong,” Seward noted.
 “This cancer has weakened him but I think he’s fine.”

-As Charles gradually returns to his public role, the palace has announced that he will make up for the “unspecified appointments” missed last week.
-His upcoming schedule includes events celebrating Papua New Guinea’s 50th anniversary of independence and supporting an aviation charity.
+As Charles gradually returns to his public role, the palace has announced that he will make up for the “unspecified appointments” missed two weeks ago.

-Charles and his medical team are preparing a health-conscious itinerary to ensure he and Queen Camilla can proceed with their planned visit to Italy next week, coinciding with their 20th wedding anniversary on April 9.
+Charles and his medical team prepared a health-conscious itinerary to ensure he and Queen Camilla could proceed with their visit to Italy from April 7-11, coinciding with their 20th wedding anniversary on April 9.
+On Wednesday, the royal couple paid a surprise visit to Pope Francis, who is recovering following his recent hospitalization.
+They also met with the Italian president, toured the Coliseum and Roman Forum, and attended a state banquet.

 Since announcing his cancer diagnosis in February 2024, King Charles has maintained a more open approach to health communication than previous monarchs.
 While he has not specified the type of cancer he has, he has been relatively open about his treatment, differing from the more private approach of Queen Elizabeth II.